scy/votonic/README.md

 * Probably the length of the payload; this was `03` in all non-collided packets I saw.
 * The payload; this was three bytes long in all non-collided packets I saw.
 * A one-byte checksum, but I don’t know the algorithm yet.
 It’s not a nonce or timestamp, because if the other bytes in the packet stay the same, this value is identical, too.

+### Observations

+* When switching the display to “starter battery voltage”, I noticed the repeating packet `aa 62 f4 44 03 03 16 05 3e`, while a voltage of `13.0` was displayed. `05 16` is equal to 1302 in decimal.
+Need to check this with other voltages.
+* Displaying water tank percentage leads to packets like `aa 62 f4 14 03 02 1a 00 66` (`1a` being the fresh water percentage of 26 at that time) and `aa 62 f4 18 03 02 3d 00 4d` (`3d` corresponding to 61 % grey water).
+The packet with `14` seems to be the fresh water, the one with `18` the grey water value.
+* For temperatures of 20 °C indoors and 8 °C outdoors I was noticing the packets `aa 62 f4 30 03 02 4b 00 13` and `aa 62 f4 34 03 00 e5 00 bb`.
+However, manipulation of the indoor temperature seems to have no effect on these values, so I don’t expect them to be the temperature.
+* I couldn’t identify a package responsible for updating the clock each minute, so I guess the display has its own RTC (the clock survives disconnecting the display) or is initialized on boot from the master.

 ## FAQ